Knut Wicksell: Interest and Prices, 1898

 Wicksell's most influential contribution was his theory of interest, originally published in German language as Geldzins und Güterpreise, in 1898.
 The English translation Interest and Prices became available in 1936; a literal translation of the original title would read Money Interest and Commodity Prices.
-Wicksell invented the key term natural rate of interest and defined it at that interest rate which is compatible with a stable price level.
+Wicksell invented the key term natural rate of interest and defined it as that interest rate which is compatible with a stable price level.
 If the interest rate falls short of the natural rate, inflation is likely to arise; if the interest rate exceeds the natural rate, this will tend to produce deflation.
 An interest rate that coincides with the natural rate ensures equilibrium in the commodity market and produces price level stability.
 This theory was adopted and expanded upon by the Austrian School, which theorized that an economic boom happened when (due to monetary expansions) the spot interest rate fell below the natural, unhampered money market rate.